weisheme/k8-automation/README.md

 `fulfillment.name` | @atomist/k8-automation
 `fulfillment.method` | side-effect
 `state` | requested
-`environment` | equal to the value of the running k8-automation instance's `configuration.environment`

 In addition, it expects the SDM Goal to have a `data` property that when parsed as JSON has a `kubernetes` property whose value is an